dipam7/Python_/README.md

 This study elimates loops present in the pages.
 Files included are:
 - wikipedia_crawler.py

+## Birthday email program

+This code reads a text file of birthdays, and sends that person a predefined general email about the same.
+Edit the __filename__ in the code before using.
+Files included:
+- birthday_email.py
+- dummy_birthdays.txt

+#### Instructions for dummy_birthdays.txt
+- It should contain Month followed by people's details on new lines as shown.
+- Whitespaces are okay but seperating the details with ':' is essential.
+- You can exclude month if nobody has a birthday in that month.

 To run python code:
 ```
 $python file_name.py